 Can Bullying Cause Anxiety Disorders?

-Childhood bullying can cause anxiety and trauma that carries over into later life and adulthood, often showing up as generalised or social anxiety, and/or lead to PTSD and panic attacks.
-The pain and distress victims experience impacts almost every aspect of their lives leaving them feeling lonely, isolated, vulnerable and anxious.
+The pain and distress that victims of bullying experience impacts almost every aspect of their lives, often leaving them feeling lonely, isolated, vulnerable and anxious.

 Bullying is victimising, shaming and humiliating, and a hurtful way to make someone feel rejected.
-When someone is bullied, they become ostracized, dismissed and isolated, and often go on to develop feelings of unworthiness, guilt and inadequacy.
+When someone is bullied, they become ostracised, dismissed and isolated, and often go on to develop feelings of unworthiness, guilt and inadequacy.

 From an evolutionary perspective, we are wired to attach and belong to a tribe.

-Bullying involves an imbalance of power between perpetrators and victims, where one perpetrator engages in physical or emotional abuse, and the victim is not able to defend themselves.
+Bullying involves an imbalance of power between perpetrators (bullies) and victims, where one perpetrator engages in physical or emotional abuse, and the victim is not able to defend themselves.

 Bullying causes anxiety, anxiety expert, anxiety therapist, anxiety specialist